SebastiaanJohn/Vyno-Recommendation-Engine/README.md

     │
     ├── scripts            <- Scripts used in this project │
-    ├── main.y             <- Run the model
+    ├── main.py             <- Run the model